Get an introduction to Spring Boot. Learn framework features and basic concepts in detail and understand the benefits of Using Spring Boot.

 Features

-- Spring Boot is Opinionated: Spring Boot is smart, if you don’t provide certain configurations, Spring Boot uses defaults and starts.
+- Spring Boot is Opinionated: Spring Boot is so smart that if we don’t provide certain configurations, Spring Boot uses defaults.
 For instance, even if you don’t provide a database driver and respective configurations, Spring Boot will start with an in-memory database.
-However, when you provide your own configurations, Spring Boot will respect it and take out the auto-configurations for the respective components.
+However, when you provide our configurations, Spring Boot will respect them and take out the auto-configurations for the respective components.

-to run a Spring Boot Application. - In-built Container: No need to deploy application archive to any external containers and configure the servers.
-Spring Boot has inbuilt tomcat which is bootstrapped from applications
+to run a Spring Boot Application. - In-built Container: No need to deploy the application archive to any external containers and configure the servers.
+Spring Boot has an inbuilt tomcat bootstrapped from the application’s main method.
+Starting the whole application is as simple as ‘java -jar‘.

-. - Version Management: Spring Boot uses spring.io platform for the version compatibility.
-Which means we just need to specify the Spring Boot version we want to use and Spring will find and install compatible libraries on its own.
+- Version Management: Spring Boot uses the spring.io platform for version compatibility.
+This means we need to specify the Spring Boot version we want to use, and Spring will find and install compatible libraries.

 - Actuators: Visit our detailed posts on actuators: Spring Boot Actuator with Spring Boot 2 and Spring Boot Actuator in old Spring Boot (1.x).